Information for Current and Prospective MS Statistics Students

 - Please see the Graduate Admissions and Program Evaluation (GAPE) page for general information on admissions.
 Virtually all of your questions will be answered at one of the links from either this page or that page.

-- The application process is virtually entirely on-line.
+- The application process is on-line.
 See the "Applying to SJSU" sections of the GAPE page for prospective students.

 - Bear in mind the various deadlines.
 The first deadline is associated with filling out the online application.
 There is a second (slightly later) deadline for submitting supporting documents such as transcripts and TOEFL scores (if required).
 In any case, please apply and submit all documents as early as possible.